dongzgh/dongzgh.github.io/_posts/2022-01-01-journaling-daily-activities.md

 ## 2022-01-12

-- Did Volvo S60 maintenance and ordered hup cap
+- Did Volvo S60 maintenance and ordered hub cap

 - [HEXAGONMI](#hexagonmi)
   - Gave FTI Unit Testing Framework training to the rest of the developers